markaplet/MinecoloniesQuestInstaller/README.md

 This mod is compatible with Minecraft 1.20.1 and forge 47.4.0.

 ## Safe Edits
-The mod only copies the config files to the appropriate folders if they do not exist.
-If files already exist at the specified locations nothing is overwritten.
+The mod installs a Minecolonies Questline for FTB Quests.
+If config files already exist at the specified locations nothing is overwritten.

 ## Mod Dependencies
 * Minecolonies
 * FTB Quests
-* Kubejs

 ## Build
 `.\gradlew build`

 ## Output
-`/build/libs/questinstaller-x.x.x.jar`
+`/build/libs/minecolonies-questline-1.20.1-x.x.x.jar`